flyingnobita/halo2-wasm-demo/README.md

 #### Build

 > halo2 uses Rayon for parallel computations.
-In order to use Rayon in wasm, the binding [`wasm-bindgen-rayon`](https://github.com/GoogleChromeLabs/wasm-bindgen-rayon) is required. `wasm-bindgen-rayon` requires setting the `build-std` flag in `.cargo/config`, which in turn require setting the build architecture `target` in the same [file](https://github.com/flyingnobita/halo2-playground/blob/6cea21c739cdf56a9b27fd236b4102e9249ca9e0/circuits/.cargo/config.toml#L12).
+In order to use Rayon in Wasm, the binding [`wasm-bindgen-rayon`](https://github.com/GoogleChromeLabs/wasm-bindgen-rayon) is required. `wasm-bindgen-rayon` requires setting the `build-std` flag in `.cargo/config`, which in turn require setting the build architecture `target` in the same [file](https://github.com/flyingnobita/halo2-wasm-demo/blob/6cea21c739cdf56a9b27fd236b4102e9249ca9e0/circuits/.cargo/config.toml#L12).
 You need to fill in the appropriate target of your computer before using this crate.

 ```rust
 cargo build